TheSociologist/thesociologist.github.io/books.markdown

 title: Bookshelf
 permalink: /bookshelf/
 ---
 A list of books I've read or am reading.
-I'm hoping this finally forces me to actually make some progress.
+I'm hoping this forces me to actually make some progress.

 # Reading
 - [**Get Together**](https://www.amazon.com/Get-Together-build-community-people/dp/1732265194) by Bailey Richardson, Kevin Huynh, and Kai Elmer Sotto: about building community.
 Super early on this one so not much to report.